MicrocontrollersDev/Alternatives/docs/launcher/prism_gnu.md

 Once we have chosen our download preferences, we will click the `tar.gz` download option and install it.

-Note: As of Prisim 9 it can now download java on its own
 ### Step 2 - Installing Prism

 [Download Prism Launcher](https://prismlauncher.org/download/linux).
 Below you will find distro specific instructions on how to download Prism Launcher which you can also find on their website.